 \section{II.
 Selective continuous-variable quantum process tomography}

-The algorithm we present allows to selectively estimate any element $\mathcal{E}_{\substack{x,y\\w,z}}$ of the process $\mathcal{E}$ as defined in \eqref{processdef1}.
-The proposed quantum circuit for the estimation of an element $\mathcal{E}_{\substack{a,b\\c,d}}$ makes use of a control qubit and relies on controlled and anticontrolled translation $T$ and squeezing $S$ gates, as depicted in Fig. \ref{circuitCVproceso}.
+The algorithm we present allows one to selectively estimate any element $\mathcal{E}_{\substack{x,y\\w,z}}$ of the process $\mathcal{E}$ as defined in \eqref{processdef1}.
+The proposed quantum circuit for estimating an element $\mathcal{E}_{\substack{a,b\\c,d}}$ makes use of a control qubit and relies on controlled and anticontrolled translation $T$ and squeezing $S$ gates, as depicted in Fig. \ref{circuitCVproceso}.

 The translation operator $T(x)$ acts on a position eigenstate $\ket{y}$ as

 The action of the squeezing operator $S(r)$, with $r$ a real parameter, on a position eigenstate $\ket{y}$ gives a state proportional to the position eigenstate $\ket{e^{-r}y}$ \cite{kok2010introduction}.
 Since $S$ is unitary,